B1naryDrag0n/DwagonStrim/xmasStrim.md

 - 12 hours of gaming stream during xmas vacations
 - Sub Goals for a longer stream up to 24h of gaming

+## Announcement Video

+Music of the intro screen of A Xmas Gift with a recording of myself introducing the stream while showing clips of the different games planned for the stream.
+End the video with a black screen with the song from Casio in the room just before the final boss.
+On the black screen show the date and time of the stream.

 ## Prep Checklist

 - Empty and clean up the upper part of my work desk